Joshua Humphreys: Career

-The USS United States was built by Humphreys in Philadelphia, and was the first of the new ships to be launched on May 10, 1797.
-These vessels were larger than other ships of their class and formed the core of the Navy during the War of 1812, and scored several victories against British ships, although two were captured.
+The USS United States was built under Humphreys' direction in Philadelphia, and was the first of the new ships to be launched on May 10, 1797.
+These vessels were larger than other ships of their class and formed the core of the American navy during the War of 1812, where they fought several victorious actions against the Royal Navy, although two were captured by the British.